skeeto/skeeto.github.com/_posts/2016-09-03-Read-and-Write-Other-Process-Memory.markdown

 Update: Konstantin Khlebnikov has pointed out the [process\_vm\_readv()][readv] and [process\_vm\_writev()][writev] system calls, available since Linux 3.2 (January 2012) and glibc 2.15 (March 2012).
-These system calls not require ptrace(), nor does the remote process need to be stopped.
+These system calls do not require ptrace(), nor does the remote process need to be stopped.
 They're equivalent to ReadProcessMemory() and WriteProcessMemory(), except there's no requirement to first "open" the process.